scottdover/PleaseHelpJerry/_posts/2014-04-23-seasonal-event-volunteers.markdown

 categories: kids-zone-ministries-(Children)
 ---

-Seasonal events such as VBS, the Fall Festival, Christmas Musical, and Eggstravaganza need people to help serve during those events as teachers, craft leaders, etc.
+Fall Festival, Christmas Musical, Easter Eggstravaganza, VBS and Kids Camp.
+To help with various duties depending on the event such as: teachers, camp counselors, room monitors, and set-up/tear-down.